-You may use one of the following general permits if you own a boat or equipment that requires transport to a location away from the water access for cleaning, repair, or storage, or if you are a shoreland owner transporting aquatic plants to a disposal location.
-These permits:
+You may use one of the following general permits if you own a boat or equipment that requires transport to a location away from the water access for cleaning, repair, or storage.
+You may also use one of the following general permits if you are a shoreland owner transporting aquatic plants to a disposal location.

 - are for non-commercial use only (commercial users may need a Lake Service Provider permit);

-- fill out all information, sign and date the permit; and
+- Fill out all information, sign and date the permit.

-- carry the signed permit during transportation of the boat, equipment or plants.
+- Carry the signed permit with you during transportation of the boat, equipment or plants.

-- General Permit 2015-002 to Transport Aquatic Plants and Prohibited Invasive Species from Riparian Property to a Disposal Location
+- Transport Aquatic Plants and Prohibited Invasive Species from Riparian Property to a Disposal Location (General Permit 2015-002)

-- General Permit 2015-003 to Transport Watercraft with Prohibited Invasive Species for Cleaning or Storage
+- Transport Watercraft with Prohibited Invasive Species for Cleaning or Storage (General Permit 2015-003)

-- General Permit 2015-004 to Transport Boat Lifts, Docks, or Other Water-Related Equipment with Prohibited Invasive Species Attached for Repair, Storage or Cleaning
+- Transport Boat Lifts, Docks or Other Water-Related Equipment with Prohibited Invasive Species Attached for Repair, Storage or Cleaning (General Permit 2015-004)

-- General Permit 2015-005 to Transport Construction Equipment with Prohibited Invasive Species Attached for Cleaning, Repair or Storage
+- Transport construction Equipment with Prohibited Invasive Species Attached for Cleaning, Repair or Storage (General Permit 2015-005)

 - Businesses to Transport Aquatic Plants and Prohibited Invasive Species to a Disposal Location (General Permit 2015-006)